received his B.A. in Mathematics from California State University,

 State University, where he received his M.S. in Mathematics

 and Secondary Teaching Credential.

 Currently a tenured faculty member of the

 Cuesta College Mathematics Division, Mark lives in San Luis

 Obispo and has two daughters.
 He is an established

-author, and is the coauthor with Charles P. McKeague on Trigonometry
+author, and is a coauthor with Charles P. McKeague on three

-Mark is also creating educational materials through his own
+by XYZ Textbooks.
+Mark has also created educational materials through his own